Chart Color Schemes

 Newmarket has seen below average employment performance when compared to national benchmarks

-The area shows strong specialization in professional & technical services, with an employment share of 1.7 times the regional level.
+The area has a particularly strong specialization in professional & technical services, with an employment share 1.7 times the regional level.
 Manufacturing employs only 2.9% of local workers, below Greater Brisbane's 6.4%.
-Over the year to September 2025, employment increased by 0.7% while labour force increased by 0.6%, leaving unemployment broadly flat.
+Over the 12 months to September 2025, employment increased by 0.7%, while labour force increased by 0.6%, leaving unemployment broadly flat.
 In contrast, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5 percentage points.
-As of 25-Nov in Queensland, employment contracted by 0.01% (losing 1210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Newmarket's employment mix indicates local employment should increase by 7.4% over five years and 14.9% over ten years.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Newmarket's employment should increase by 7.4% over five years and 14.9% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment